 (i) Prior to the establishment of any home occupation, an application therefore shall be made.
 The Zoning Administrator, upon verification that the requirements herein have been satisfied, may issue a zoning permit for a customary home occupation.

-(a) No exterior alterations, other than those necessary to assure safety of the structure, shall be made to any building for the purpose of operating a Bed and Breakfast in a residence.
+(1) No exterior alteration, other than those necessary to assure safety of the structure, shall be made to any building for the purpose of operating a Bed and Breakfast in a residence.

-(e) Parking spaces shall be provided in accord with §8.3 of this Ordinance.
+(5) Parking spaces shall be provided in accord with §8.3 of this ordinance.

-(g) The establishment shall not contain restaurant facilities, but may provide food service for overnight guests only.
+(6) The establishment shall not contain restaurant facilities, but may provide food service for overnight quests only.